 This technique (of looking at the original inequality to see which side to shade) worked because we had y alone on one side of the inequality.
 Just as was the case back when you were graphing plain old straight lines, you always want to solve for y to be alone on one side.
 Doing so makes everything else simpler and, for inequalities like this, saves the annoyance of doing test points.

 First, I'll solve the inequality to get y alone on one side:

 −3y < −2x + 6

 Now I need to find the "equals" part, which is the line y = (2/3)x − 2.
-It looks like this:
+That line looks like this:

 Okay; the "equals" part has given me the line, which is the boundary between the solution region and the not-a-solution region.